keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_onthisday()
 ```

-    ## [1] "Did you know that with Classics in 2014, the musical duo She & Him charted their fourth consecutive number-one album on the Billboard Folk Albums?
+    ## [1] "Did you know that Miriam Soljak, after fighting to recover her New Zealand nationality for nearly three decades, was told that the government considered she had never lost it?
 (Courtesy of Wikipedia)"

-    ## [1] "Did you know that on December 13 in 1769 – Dartmouth College in what is now Hanover, New Hampshire, U.S., was established by a royal charter and became the last university founded in the Thirteen Colonies before the American Revolution.
+    ## [1] "Did you know that on April 13 in 1204 – Troops of the Fourth Crusade entered Constantinople and began a sack of the city, temporarily dissolving the Byzantine Empire.
 (Courtesy of Wikipedia)"

 ## Appendix: Reproducibility log